nikikana/officework/README.md

     cp _config-sample.yml _config.yml

 Edit your new `_config.yml` and fill in values for your site title, description and keywords.
 You can add a Google Analytics code or delete that line to leave it out.
-The Instagram configuration allows you to choose a single tag, specify an API Client ID, enable or disable captions, limit the number of photos displayed, and the feed refresh (in milliseconds).
+The Instagram configuration allows you to choose a single tag, specify an API Client ID, enable or disable captions, limit the number of photos displayed, and set the feed refresh (in milliseconds).
+There is also a hashTag options.
+If set to true, the tag will be taken from the URL, like `http://example.com/#tag'.

 ### Customizing